 Each year, a number of people in Florida and throughout the United States sustain serious and often long-term harm through slip and fall accidents.
 Property owners have a responsibility to keep their premises in safe condition to make sure that those who enter them are not unnecessarily injured.

 Generally, they are responsible for ensuring that their property is free from hazardous conditions, and for making sure that the general public is aware of any dangers that may exist.
 These may include wet floors, inadequate lighting, cracks or holes in floors, broken stairs or steps, unmaintained sidewalks, and more.

 A premises liability claim may arise when a property owner is negligent.
 Under Florida law, an accident victim has the burden of proving that his or her injury occurred as a result of the defendant’s negligence.
 This is the failure to take proper care in doing something, which leads to harm to someone else.

 Property owners have an obligation to repair or warn of any hazards that they know or should know about and that could pose a foreseeable risk of harm to a visitor.
 A property owner usually needs only to avoid inflicting deliberate harm on a trespasser, although there are some exceptions involving children.

 If liability is established, an injured person can typically recover compensation for medical bills, lost wages and benefits, pain and suffering, rehabilitation costs, and any other expenses arising from the accident.
-There is a restricted time period for filing a claim after a slip and fall, known as the statute of limitations, so victims should not delay in taking legal action once they know that they have been hurt after slip and fall accidents.
+There is a restricted time period for filing a claim after a slip and fall, known as the statute of limitations.
+Victims should not delay in taking legal action once they know that they have been hurt after slip and fall accidents.